Prompt, Lifesaving Care for Heart Attacks

 According to the Centers for Disease Control, someone has a heart attack every 34 seconds in the United States.
 Those of us who care for those patients understand how important it is to diagnose and treat heart attacks within what's known as "the Golden Hour" — that first hour after heart attack symptoms appear.
 Treatment provided within this one-hour window greatly increases your chances of full recovery.

-Patients who may be experiencing symptoms of a heart attack are seen by Pulse Heart Institute specialists at the Emergency Departments at Allenmore Hospital, Auburn Medical Center, Good Samaritan Hospital and Tacoma General Hospital.
+Patients who may be experiencing symptoms of a heart attack are seen by Pulse Heart Institute specialists at the Emergency Departments at Allenmore Hospital, Auburn Medical Center, Deaconess Hospital, Good Samaritan Hospital, Tacoma General Hospital and Valley Hospital.

 How We Help